-Wine in India?
-Yes, really!
 India has a growing wine industry.
 Wine tourism is the new buzzword in Nashik, around four hours from Mumbai in Maharashtra.
 There now almost 50 wineries in and around Nashik, and excitingly for wine lovers, many Nashik vineyards now have tasting rooms that are open to the public.
-Head to one of these Nashik vineyards with tasting rooms.

 India has some renowned beaches for chilling out.
 But surfing?
-It seems unlikely, so you may be surprised to know that catching a wave is really catching on in India!
+It seems unlikely, so you may be surprised to know that catching a wave is really popular in India.
 You'll find most of the surfing spots in southern India.
 If you're an intermediate or advanced surfer, head to the Andaman Islands for remote spots only accessible by boat.

 AddressChor Bazaar, Mumbai, Maharashtra, India

 It's impossible to visit India without buying something.
 Each region tends to specialize in a particular industry that's been handed down over generations.
-Have a look at this guide to shopping by region in India for an idea of what's available and where.
-There are also some fabulous handicraft stores in India with a difference.
+There are also some fabulous handicraft stores in India with unique local crafts to offer.
 And definitely not to be overlooked are the top markets in Delhi and places such as Chor Bazaar in Mumbai.
-It's also possible to go on a dedicated handicraft tours in India.
+It's also possible to go on a dedicated handicraft tour in India.
 Want some tips for bargaining?
 Here's how to shop at markets in India and get a good price.